nitinronge91/Fleet-Wide-Breach-Master-Key-Attack-on-Electric-Vehicle-Ecosystem/README.md

 # Abstract

-We demonstrated master key fob attack on different vehicle models of electric car manufacturing OEM.
-In this attack we exploited vulnerability in the key fob pairing process and UDS (Unified Diagnostic Services) service implemented.
-For master key attack we were able to unpair the existing paired vehicle owner key fob and paired the new key fob with UDS attack and RF replay attack.
+We conducted a demonstration of a master key fob attack across multiple vehicle models from a major electric vehicle OEM.
+This attack leveraged vulnerabilities in both the key fob pairing process and the implementation of Unified Diagnostic Services (UDS).
+By exploiting these weaknesses, we were able to unpair the legitimate vehicle owner’s key fob and successfully pair a new, unauthorized key fob(from the same OEM) using a combination of UDS-based attacks and RF replay techniques.

-Similar key fob pairing technique is used in all vehicle models of an OEM.So, we unpaired the existing paired vehicle owner key fob and paired our key fob with all different vehicle models of same OEM.
-POC is performed on component level (on ECU) and real-life attack scenario is performed on vehicles.
-Attacker can access the different vehicle models of an OEM using master key.
-So, single key fob can work as Master key for all vehicle models.
+Notably, the key fob pairing mechanism is consistent across all vehicle models from the same OEM.
+As a result, we were able to replicate this attack on various models, highlighting a systemic vulnerability.
+Our proof-of-concept (PoC) was initially validated at the ECU (Electronic Control Unit) level and later executed in real-world scenarios on actual vehicles.
+This demonstrates that an attacker could gain access to multiple vehicle models using a single unauthorized key fob, effectively creating a “master key” applicable across the OEM's entire lineup.
+We responsibly disclosed this vulnerability to the OEM, and the issue has since been remediated across all affected vehicle models.

 # Introduction